Governor’s Points of Light Awards

 Nevada’s Governor’s Points of Light Awards ceremony was inaugurated in October of 2001.
 Since that time, these awards have celebrated the extraordinary volunteer efforts of Nevadans across the state, highlighting regional impacts along with the private and public partnership across the nonprofit and corporate sector.

-The 2018 Governor’s Points of Light Award recipients are:
+The 2020 Governor’s Points of Light Award catergories are:

 Unlike other volunteer recognition programs administered by Nevada Volunteers, the Governor’s Points of Light finalists are selected by a panel of judges.
 Finalists show achievement through voluntary service in the following areas:

 The Governor’s Points of Light Awards is possible because of the many corporations and nonprofits who believe in the power of volunteerism and partner to support this recognition effort.
 Thank you to all of our past sponsors who joined us in shining a light on Nevada’s brightest volunteers.
-Learn more about sponsorship and the Governor’s Points of Light on the 2018 awards page.
+Nominate an outstanding volunteer, national service member or volunteer program today by visiting our 2020 nomination page!

 Thank you to the sponsors of the 2018 Governor’s Points of Light Awards